Have a greater impact on the (un)adopted by becoming an individual fundraiser or by inviting othersto join you on a fundraising team .

 - Select “Become a Fundraiser

-Click here for step-by-step instructions on how to set up a fundraising page or become part of a team.
+Click here for step-by-step instructions Run for One on how to set up a fundraising page or become part of a team.

 Click here to download the team leader guide.